 First make the ‘A-okay’ or ‘perfect’ sign with your right hand.
 Make sure your thumb is touching the side (not the bottom) of your index finger like in the picture.
 Now with your left hand place the pick pointing in the same direction as your index finger.

-Once you have your posture correct and pick in your hand, make a ‘thumbs up’ behind your guitar neck.
+Once you have your posture correct, and you have managed to strum your E minor chord, we will now get ready to play our second chord called G major.
+Make a ‘thumbs up’ behind your guitar neck.
 Plant your thumb on the back of the guitar neck.
 Now curl your fingers around the front of the guitar.
 The palm of your left hand should not need to touch the guitar neck.

-Fret the guitar with the tips of your fingers not the sides.
+Fret the guitar with the third finger on your left hand.
+Place it on the third fret on the thinnest string.
+It is really important to use the tips of your fingers, and not the sides.
 Your fingers should come straight down onto the fretboard.
-If you find this difficult to do, check the previous steps above to see if you posture is correct.
+If you find this difficult to do, check the previous steps above to see if your posture is correct.

-Remember your nails must be cut on your fretting hand.
-It’s impossible to play the guitar with long nails.
+Remember, your nails must be cut on your fretting hand.
+It’s impossible to play the guitar with long finger nails.

-Use the diagram and picture above to help you form your first chords which are shown in the chord sheet below.
-Start with G major (major chords sound happy) and then try E minor (minor chords sound sad).
-Try C major when you’re ready.
+Use the picture above to help you read a chord diagram.
+Now look at your first chord diagram below.
+Can you see the E minor chord (minor chords sound sad) and also the G major chord (major chords sound happy).
+Try C major later when you’re ready.
 Be careful not to touch the other strings with your index finger while making the chord.
-Only when you are comfortable making the C major chord try making the F major chord.
+Only when you are comfortable making the C major chord, try making the F major chord.

 Play song 1 until you feel comfortable playing it at a steady tempo.
+Each vertical line represents one strum.
 Do the same with song 2 and 3 when you’re ready.

 Do you need a guitar tuner?
 Yes, most definitely.
 Otherwise your playing will sound terrible no matter what you play.
 Here are a few examples of tuners you can use.